SOULPWRD/docker-geoserver/README.md

 ### Running container

-For running the container run one of the following commands:
+In order to run the container use one of the following commands:

 Map the ports (use to be *8080*)
 ```